arnavthareja/Resume/README.md

 # Resume
 My resume

-The template is from [Ming Fong](https://www.github.com/evilpegasus)
+The original template is from [Ming Fong](https://www.github.com/evilpegasus), I have made some modifications